oktadev/okta-blog/_source/_posts/2020-04-09-whats-new-with-oauth-and-oidc.md

 </ul>

-## Learn More about OAuth and OpenID Connect
+## Learn More About OAuth and OpenID Connect

 Check out some of our other videos!